triton-inference-server/backend/README.md

 ##### Decoupled Responses

-It is also possible for a backend to send multiple responses for a request or not send any responses for a request.
+It is also possible for a backend to send multiple responses for a request.
 A backend may also send responses out-of-order relative to the order that the request batches are executed.
 Such backends are called *decoupled* backends.

-The decoupled backends use one `ResponseFactory` object per request to keep creating and sending any number of responses for the request.
+The decoupled backends use one `ResponseFactory` object per request to create and send any number of responses for the request.
+They must send at least one final response per request (even if it is a flags-only response).
+You can send a flags-only response with TRITONBACKEND_ResponseFactorySendFlags.
 For this kind of backend, executing a single inference request typically requires the following steps:

-* For each request input tensor use TRITONBACKEND_InputProperties to get shape and datatype of the input as well as the buffer(s) containing the tensor contents.
+1. For each request input tensor, use TRITONBACKEND_InputProperties to get shape and datatype of the input as well as the buffer(s) containing the tensor contents.

-* Create a `ResponseFactory` object for the request using TRITONBACKEND_ResponseFactoryNew.
+2. Create a `ResponseFactory` object for the request using TRITONBACKEND_ResponseFactoryNew.

-  1. Create a response from the `ResponseFactory` object using TRITONBACKEND_ResponseNewFromFactory.
-As long as you have `ResponseFactory` object you can continue creating responses.
+3. Create a response from the `ResponseFactory` object using TRITONBACKEND_ResponseNewFromFactory.
+As long as you have the `ResponseFactory` object, you can continue creating responses.

-  2. For each output tensor which the request expects to be returned, use TRITONBACKEND_ResponseOutput to create the output tensor of the required datatype and shape.
+4. For each output tensor which the request expects to be returned, use TRITONBACKEND_ResponseOutput to create the output tensor of the required datatype and shape.
 Use TRITONBACKEND_OutputBuffer to get a pointer to the buffer where the tensor's contents should be written.

-  3. Use the inputs to perform the inference computation that produces the requested output tensor contents into the appropriate output buffers.
+5. Use the inputs to perform the inference computation that produces the requested output tensor contents into the appropriate output buffers.

-  4. Optionally set parameters in the response.
+6. Optionally set parameters in the response.

-  5. Send the response using TRITONBACKEND_ResponseSend.
-If this is the last request then use TRITONSERVER_ResponseCompleteFlag with TRITONBACKEND_ResponseSend.
-Otherwise continue with Step 1 for sending next request
+7. Send the response using TRITONBACKEND_ResponseSend.

+8. Repeat steps 3-7 until there are no more responses.

+9. Send the last response for a request using either TRIONBACKEND_ResponseSend with a TRITONSERVER_ResponseCompleteFlag or after all responses have been sent for a request using TRITONBACKEND_ResponseFactorySendFlags.
+   This is required for every request.

-* Release the request using TRITONBACKEND_RequestRelease.
+10. Release the request using TRITONBACKEND_RequestRelease.

 ###### Special Cases

 The decoupled API is powerful and supports various special cases:

-* If the backend should not send any more responses for the request, TRITONBACKEND_ResponseFactorySendFlags can be used to send TRITONSERVER_RESPONSE_COMPLETE_FINAL using the `ResponseFactory`.

 * The model can also send responses out-of-order in which it received requests.